 Goal: Make a nutritious lunch in 30 minutes or less, un-prepped.

 Coach knows that we all have a million things to do and that a lot gets crammed into one day, so he suggested packing a nutritious and healthy snack on the go.
-He said something like a bagel with peanut butter and banana can be stashed in your car until after the run or even more convenient grab a low-fat chocolate milk.
+He said suggested a bagel with peanut butter and banana which can be stashed in your car until after the run or even more convenient, grab a low-fat chocolate milk to chug on the go.
 He also gave us a list of superfoods for distance runners these include: Whole Grains, Eggs, Beans, Salmon, Sweet Potatoes, Yogurt, Bananas, Peanut Butter, Carrots and Quinoa.

 Here you have it:

 Salmon= Protein and Omega 3’s, both of which are healing nutrients that help build new cells.
 Key for runners because even though running is great for our bodies it also takes it’s toll.
 Eating lots of fish like salmon helps the body repair itself, decreasing inflammation and helping our soft tissues reheal.

 Quinoa= Superfood packed with protein and carbs.
 It is less refined which means it’s healthier for our bodies and easier to digest, fueling you with energy.

 Rapini (Broccoli Raab)= Vitamins A, C, K, Iron, Calcium, Fiber….dang it’s packed with good stuff.
 Typically any dark leafy green is going provide these essential nutrients just choose which greens suit your taste buds and include them in your weekly meals.
 Leafy Greens are great for bone health and supplies iron to your diet.
 Iron is important especially for distance runners because it helps transport oxygen from your lungs to the various parts of your body and then transports CO2 from those various body parts back to your lungs.